MSUSEL/Pique-Lite/docs/developer-notes/setup.md

 Now that the PIQUE Visualizer is running, you’re ready to analyze your software quality results!

-- Explore the Using the Visualizer section for a detailed walkthrough of the tool's features.
+- Explore the [User Guide](../user-guide/index.md) section for a detailed walkthrough of the tool's features
-- Refer to the [Input Schema](../user-guide/input-schema/input-schema.md) page to understand how to prepare your JSON input files.
+- Refer to the [Input Schema](../user-guide/input-schema/input-schema.md) page to understand how to prepare your JSON input files